Quick Verdict

 The Rules Lesson:

-• Zone changes strip all counters from an object (Rule 122.2)
+- Zone changes strip all counters from an object (Rule 122.2) — but hone counters live on the Equipment, so they survive the creature

 The Strategic Lesson:

-• The Ozolith and Hardened Scales transform individual counter placement into exponential value
+- The Ozolith and Hardened Scales transform individual counter placement into exponential value — but Ozolith has repriced to $62+, so build around it deliberately

-Whether you're resolving a complex board state at a Regional Championship, building a +1/+1 counter Commander deck, or trying to understand why your opponent's Doubling Season just doubled their Planeswalker's loyalty but not their Saga—the answer is always in the rules.
+Whether you're resolving a complex board state at a Regional Championship, building a +1/+1 counter Commander deck, or finally learning that your opponent's Doubling Season doubles their Saga's entry counter after all—the answer is always in the rules.
 And now, you know the rules.

 External References